3D Design & Technology

 Overview - Technology

-In Key Stage 3 Curriculum, students will experience working with a variety of materials such as thread, wood, metal, paper and digital processes using the laser cutter to develop a wide response of approaches in both ideas and product.
-The subjects are taught on a project basis so students will undertake them in a different order and eventually cover all of the different aspects of our new Technology Curriculum.
+At Key Stage 3 students will experience working with a variety of materials such as thread, wood, metal, paper and digital processes using the laser cutter to develop a wide response of approaches in both ideas and product.
+The subjects listed below are taught on a project basis and not confined to Autumn, Spring or Summer Term.
+Over the academic year students undertake each theme in a different order on a carousel system, so they eventually cover all the different aspects of our new Technology Curriculum including food technology.

-Independent learning tasks through the use of homeworks allow students to develop skills in managing their own learning.
+Independent learning tasks and extended learning projects set as homework, allow students to develop skills in managing their own learning.

 Curriculum Content